agkabir/MoveRecommendationSystem/README.md

 # MoveRecommendationSystem
-Movies Recommendation System in Python
+Movies data analysis and Recommendation System in Python

 This is the first project of "Computational Tools for Data Science" course at DTU.